Privacy and Confidentiality Policy

 Our practice evaluates all unsolicited information it receives to decide if it should be kept, acted upon or destroyed.

-The Diabetic GP Clinic will employ all reasonable endeavours to ensure that a patient’s personal information is not disclosed without their prior consent.
+The Family & The Diabetic GP Clinic will employ all reasonable endeavours to ensure that a patient’s personal information is not disclosed without their prior consent.

 How do we store and protect your personal information?

-The Diabetic GP Clinic complies with the Australian privacy legislation to protect your information.
+The Family & The Diabetic GP Clinic complies with the Australian privacy legislation to protect your information.
 All data, both electronic and paper are stored and managed in accordance with the Royal Australian College of General Practitioners RACGP Computer and Information Security Standards and the requirements of our practice’s Business Continuity Plan.

 How do we store your personal information?